dappcoder/swirlds-hashgraph-archetype/README.md

 You should see four console windows and one main browser window.

 #### Run from command line
-To run it in the usual way, go to hashgraph sdk dir
+To run it in the usual way, go to Hashgraph SDK dir
 ```
 java -jar swirlds.jar
 ```